NREL/resstock/measures/ResStockArguments/README.md

 **Ducts: Return Fraction Rectangular**

 The fraction of return ducts that are rectangular (as opposed to round); this affects the duct effective R-value used for modeling.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-distribution'>Air Distribution</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#air-distribution'>Air Distribution</a>) is used.

 - **Name:** ``ducts_return_fraction_rectangular``
 - **Type:** ``String``